GunelMC/thermostat-javascript/README.md

 ## Built with

-- Javascript for business logic and user interface
+- Vanilla Javascript for business logic and user interface
 - Jasmine for tests

+## Getting Started

+- Clone this repo
+- Cd into thermostat
+- open index.html in your favourite browser